 Be transparent and precise

 For example, 'we will retain your browsing history for advertising purposes.'
-AVOID using the following phrases at all costs: ‘we may…’- either you do something or you don’t.
-‘We keep your personal data as long as necessary’- your organisation needs a specific policy in place for data storage anyway so just share it.
+Avoid using the following phrases: ‘we may…’ (either you do something or you don’t) or ‘we keep your personal data for as long as necessary’ (your organisation needs a specific policy in place for data storage so please share it).
 If you only do something in specific circumstances, be specific about what those circumstances are.

 Consider a layered approach

-Rather than just pages of information that most people just accept without reading, you can use pop up boxes on the website so that information is easier to follow, or use just-in-time notices, video, icons and symbols and privacy dashboards.
+Rather than pages of information that most people do not read, you can use pop up boxes on the website to display your privacy notice so that information is easier to follow, or use just-in-time notices, videos, icons and symbols and privacy dashboards.

 Write in a style your audience would understand